Alex-2504834/give-me-the-lyrics/README.md

 You can also use the activate.bash file on linux to automatically create a venv and install via pip<br>
 <code>source activate.bash</code>

+If you are on windows just double click the <code>activate.bat</code> file to automatically create a venv and install via pip